 The success of our business depends on the leadership of our executive officers and other key employees to implement our business strategies.
 The inability to maintain a qualified workforce including, but not limited to, executive officers, key employees and employees with specialized skills, may negatively affect our ability to service our existing or new customers, or successfully manage our business or achieve our business objectives.
-There may not be sufficiently skilled employees available internally to replace employees when they retire or otherwise leave active employees of certain highly skilled employees may also mean that qualified employees are not available externally to replace these employees when they are needed.
+There may not be sufficiently skilled employees available internally to replace employees when they retire or otherwise leave active employees when they are needed.
 In addition, shortages in highly skilled employees coupled with competitive pressures may require the Company to incur additional employee recruiting and compensation expenses.